Join VAHS

 $35,000 VAHS Contribution Goal

-![]() Photograph of John Nolen from which the statue will be cast | Possible examples of the statue |
+![]() Photograph of John Nolen from which the statue will be cast | The clay mold of the statue |

 As a part of the Centennial Celebrations, Venice Area Historical Society ("VAHS") is in partnership with Venice Area Beautification Inc. ("VABI") to commission a statue of John Nolen.
 The all-bronze statue of Nolen will be seated on a bench and hold his city plan of Venice.
 Bronzeman, a California company, will cast the statue.
 The statue will be located downtown in Centennial Park.
 Stop back periodically to check our "temperature" on the thermometer.